-If you have already registered for TrueFiling in the First District Court of Appeal, DO NOT register again.
-You will be able to add the Fifth DCA to your existing TrueFiling account (see “Adding the Fifth District as a Favorite Court—For Panel Attorneys Who Practice in the First District” in our How to Register step-by-step guide).
+If you have already registered for TrueFiling in one District Court of Appeal, DO NOT register again.
+You will be able to add the Third and Fifth DCAs to your existing TrueFiling account.

-A: For both the Proof of Service and the Word Count certificate, both courts will forego the need for an original document "wet" signature on a TrueFiled document.
-A scanned copy of your signature is not required, and in fact a color signature will crash the upload.
+A: For both the Proof of Service and the Word Count certificate, both courts will forego the need for an original document “wet” signature on a TrueFiled document.
+A scanned copy of your signature is not required.
 (See Cal.
-Rules of Court, rule 8.77 and Local Rule 8(c) (external link) for details; see also formatting requirements for PDFs on our TF Website Resources page.)
+Rules of Court, rule 8.75, Third Dist., Local Rules, rule 5(d) Electronic Filing; and Fifth Dist., Local Rules, rule 8(c) Electronic Filing.)

 For the Word Count, provide the count and maintain the signed copy in your file (a good business practice).

-For the Proof of Service, the court is applying Rules of Court, rule 8.71(f)(3) and Local Rule 8(c).
-The party filing the proof of service must maintain the printed form of the document bearing the declarant’s signature and must make the document available for inspection and copying at the request of the court or another party.
+For the Proof of Service and other documents submitted under penalty of perjury such as an EOT, the party filing the proof of service must maintain the printed form of the document bearing the declarant’s wet signature and must make the document available for inspection and copying at the request of the court or another party.
 (See options Cal.
 Rules of Court, rule 8.75.)

 A: It is your choice.
 Some attorneys prefer not to maintain more than one email address that they must check.
 Counsel is strongly encouraged, however, to consider whether it suits their practice to set up a standardized separate email address with either their current email provider or with a free email service provider such as Gmail or Yahoo for this.
 This email address may also be listed on the appointment order.

 A: Yes.
-Court administrators at both the Third and the Fifth have confirmed that appointed counsel should pay the required fee for TrueFiling a document (currently at $7.50 per document) and the eService fee IF you choose to also e-serve via the TrueFiling process (currently at $3.00 per document).
-Panel attorneys need to provide TrueFiling with a credit card or debit card to complete all e-filing transactions.
+All appointed case filings must pay the required fee for TrueFiling a document (currently $7.50 per document) and the eService fee IF you choose to also eServe via the TrueFiling process (currently $3.00 per document).
+Panel attorneys will need to provide a credit card or debit card to complete all e-filing transactions.
 Pre-paid debit cards, like debit cards tied to a bank account, are acceptable.
 Because panel attorneys will be reimbursed for these fees, there is no court procedure for panel attorneys to apply for a fee waiver.
 Note: Fees are required notwithstanding the appointed counsel fee waiver button that appears on the filing screen.
 Fee waivers apply only to indigent non-represented appellants.

 Many panel attorneys choose to save the eService fees charged by TrueFiling by opting instead to electronically serve the AG, other counsel, and the project directly via their own email.
 (See our TF eService Requirements & FAQ page .)
 Others prefer the simplicity of eService via the TrueFiling process as “one and done.”

 A: Yes.
 All TrueFiling fees are reimbursable for panel attorneys.
-Claim the fees on expense line #9 in eClaims; add a comment, “TrueFiling fees.”
+Claim the fees on expense line #6 in CCAP’s WebClaims; add a comment, “TrueFiling fees.”
 (It is enormously helpful to the CCAP staff attorney if you also state the number of filings in your comment.
 Thank you!)